haylinmoore/kangaroo/README.md

 }
 ```
 This example configuration listens on port 2222 and allows anybody to connect to the jump box to access the subnet 192.168.1.0/24.
-In addition to that, the jump box allows the IPs 192.168.0.2 and 192.168.0.3 to jump to ANY ip address.
+In addition to that, the jump box allows the IPs 192.168.0.2 and 192.168.0.3 to jump to ANY ip address as long as they are on the same L2.

+## Layer 2
+Currently L2 detection is done by sending out a ping and checking the iproute2 neigh table.
+Possible improvements could be sending ICMP with a TTL of 0 and just seeing if there is a response, or by spawning the SSH connection with a TTL of 0.

 ## IPSets
 The IPSets are a simple list of IP addresses and CIDR ranges.